 Measuring a Golden Retriever’s Intelligence

-The researcher responsible for our list of smartest dogs is Stanley Coren.
-Not only was he a pHD but also a canine psychologist from the University of British Columbia.
+The researcher responsible for developing the list of smartest dogs is Stanley Coren.
+Not only is he a pHD but also a canine psychologist from the University of British Columbia.
 Today, he’s one of the most respected people from the world of canine research.

-To truly understand how smart these dogs really are, we need to first understand just how Stanley Coren measured the intelligence of dogs.
+But to truly understand how smart these dogs can be, we need to first understand just how Stanley Coren measured the intelligence of dogs.
 Goldens ranked number 4, but here’s how they came to this conclusion.

 Coren’s Dog Intelligence Criteria

 Stanley Coren requested the help of nearly 200 North American obedience trial judges to help him with his intelligence trials.
-He asked them to help assess and rank dog breeds based on his criteria.
+He asked them to help assess and rank dog breeds based on the following criteria.

 Coren’s dog intelligence trial criteria was based on two factors: